webhavr/cppNotes/Frequents.md

 * **Member Functions:**

    * Declaring a member function with the const keyword specifies that the function is a "read-only" function that doesn't modify the object for which it's called.
-   * A constant member function can't modify any non-static data members or call any member functions that aren't constant.
+   * A constant member function:
+     - can't modify any non-static data members
+     - can't call any member functions that aren't constant.
    * To declare a constant member function, place the `const` keyword after the closing parenthesis of the argument list.
    * The `const` keyword is required in both the declaration and the definition.

+* **General**

+   * You can call either constant or non-constant member functions for a non-constant object.

+* **Restrictions:**

+   * You can't declare constructors or destructors with the `const` keyword.